SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-04-monogame-gets-shocked.markdown

 # Going Portable

-First problem we need to address is to separate our content / game from our project, following a kind of MVC / MVVM / MVP style of architecture but for games, all we should have in our main “game” project is what we need to actually RUN the game and start painting to the screen.&nbsp; This will make more sense in the SunBurn portion of this series but will aid us as we go multi-platform with MonoGame.
+First problem we need to address is to separate our content / game from our project, following a kind of MVC / MVVM / MVP style of architecture but for games, all we should have in our main “game” project is what we need to actually RUN the game and start painting to the screen.
+This will make more sense in the SunBurn portion of this series but will aid us as we go multi-platform with MonoGame.

-To begin add a new project to our VS 2010 solution (yes, we will get on to VS2012 shortly!! just hang on) for a Class library (We should use a Portable Class library project but cannot for two factors, this project needs a lot of graphical references at present and MonoGame does not have&nbsp; PCL version, yet).
+To begin add a new project to our VS 2010 solution (yes, we will get on to VS2012 shortly!! just hang on) for a Class library (We should use a Portable Class library project but cannot for two factors, this project needs a lot of graphical references at present and MonoGame does not have  PCL version, yet).

 So add the new Class library project to your solution: and call it “MonoGameLightningDemoLib”: